karansd94/simpsons-test/README.md

 1. Email us that link with your notes on your thoughts and reasoning behind the decisions you made.

 If you don't want to use Glitch for any reason, you can [download the project](https://glitch.happyfox.com/kb/article/26-how-can-i-download-or-backup-my-glitch-project/) and submit your completed task via email attachment or another platform such as GitHub.

+#### What we're looking for
+- First off, we're looking to see whether you have solved the problem (or have written a good awareness of what would be needed if you haven't finished)
+- We're looking at things like your code readability
+- We're also going to look at the way you've chosen to structure it
+- Finally, we'll be looking at how you've chosen to use the languages, including JS/React, modern CSS, semantic and accessible HTML

 #### Things you may wish to cover in your notes: